Type 2 diabetes - self-care

 Type 2 diabetes is a chronic (lifelong) disease.
 If you have type 2 diabetes, your body has trouble using the insulin it normally makes.
 When your body's insulin is not used correctly, the sugar from food stays in the blood and the level can get too high.
 Over time, people with type 2 diabetes may not have enough insulin.

 Most people with the type 2 diabetes are overweight when they are diagnosed.
 Type 2 diabetes usually happens slowly.

 You may not have any symptoms.
 If you do have symptoms, they may include:

 - Peeing a lot

 - Red skin rashes in parts of your body

 You should have good control of your blood sugar.
-If not, more serious problems can happen to your body after many years.
+If your blood sugar is not controlled, serious problems called complications can happen to your body after many years.